Yaysmina/kaas-the-return/README.md

 - Upgrade machines for new cheese types
 - Serve a very special customer

-90% of the code is vibe-coded lol
+90% of the code is vibe-coded lol.
 All ideas by me